-What is Divorce Mediation?
+What Is Divorce Mediation?

 How Does the Mediation Process Work?

-Where are the Sessions?
+Where Are the Sessions?

-What is the Role of the Mediators?
+What Is the Role of the Mediator?

 Is Mediation Right for Us?

 Divorce mediation is not limited to couples who get along well.
-Rather it is often a very helpful process, even in high conflict circumstances.
-Mediation allows you to think through your priorities and options for each aspect of the decisions you face.
+Rather, it is often a very helpful process, even in high-conflict circumstances.
+Mediation allows you to think through your priorities and options for each aspect of the decisions you face, personal, professional and financial.
 Because most people mediate without an advocate (personal attorney) in the room, mediation is a particularly cost-effective process.
 Moreover, the timing of the process reflects your schedules rather than a court’s calendar.

-What is the Role of the Law in Mediation?
+What Is the Role of the Law in Mediation?

-It is our philosophy that the law is a point of reference throughout the entire process.
+It is my philosophy that the law is a point of reference throughout the entire process.
 In order for any agreement to be long-lasting and enforceable, it must comply with New York State Law.
 Additionally, actual attorney review, prior to signing an agreement, ensures full knowledge and enforceability of mediated settlements.
-Within that legal framework, mediation provides the space to craft highly individualized agreements, that reflect your understanding of the conflict and your hopes for your future.
+Within that legal framework, mediation provides the space to craft highly individualized agreements that reflect your understanding of the conflict and your hopes for your future.